Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Creating-Custom-Clouds.md

     Fallback Off
 }
 ```
-**Note**: The NewCloud example uses two passes, one that uses a Depth Test for rendering the clouds in the background (so that geometry occludes it correctly), and the other that does not use a Depth Test and renders the clouds into the reflection cubemap.
+**Note**: The NewCloud example uses two passes, one that uses a Depth Test for rendering the clouds in the background so that geometry occludes them correctly, and the other that does not use a Depth Test and renders the clouds into the reflection cubemap.
 In each case, the passes use alpha blending to correctly blend with the sky behind.